 Typing speed should not hinder the writing process but should optimize productivity and communication.
 While keyboarding is not taught directly in any MS courses, students will have many opportunities to practice as it is an important input device for writing.
 It is expected that students whose typing speed is impacting their productivity make time to practice at home to improve speed and accuracy.
 A variety of web based and Google Chrome apps are available to practice and improve typing speed.

 - To test your typing speed, take a one or three minute typing test on typingtest.com

-What type of laptops are the students issued with?
+What type of laptops are middle school students issued with?